thakurabhinav22/Student-Management/javaMicro/README.md

-# Student Management System Group 9 Microproject
+# 🎓 Student Management System Group 9 Microproject 📚

 ## Features
-- Add Student
+- ➕ Add Student
-- Search Student
+- 🔍 Search Student
-- Deleted Student
+- ❌ Delete Student
-- Update Student
+- 🔄 Update Student
--
+- 👀 View Student

 ## How to Use

-### Add Student
-To add a new student to the system, follow these steps:
-1. Run the application.
+1. **Download the File**: Obtain the project files from the repository.

-2. Navigate to the "Add Student" section.
+2. **Compile the Code**: Use `javac studentManagement.java` to compile the Java code.

-3. Fill out the required information for the new student, such as name, ID, etc.
+3. **Run the Program**: Execute the compiled code using `java studentManagement`.

-4. Click on the "Add" button to save the student to the system.
+4. **Login Credentials**: Use `userid` as the username and `123` as the password to access the system.
-5. The system will confirm the addition of the student and update the database accordingly.

-## Contributors
-- [List of contributors here]

-## License
-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+5. **Start Managing Students**: Utilize the provided features to add, search, delete, update, and view student information.